Faculty & Staff

 Advertising Job Openings You Receive

 The field of job placement is increasingly litigious and you can, with the best of intentions, find yourself in a challenging situation legally.
 To comply with employment laws, it is important that any job opportunity you hear about be publicly posted.
 It is permissible to tell particular students about an opportunity, as long as you have publicly posted the position, so anyone who is interested can apply.
-We can assist you with that: just email Kate Brooks (512-471-7900) with the information and we will take care of the public posting.
+We can assist you with that: just email our recruiting team (512-471-7900) with the information and we will take care of the public posting.

 Legal Information Regarding Letters of Reference, Employment, and Internships